Labrador duck: Extinction

 The Labrador duck is thought to have been always rare, but between 1850 and 1870, populations waned further.
 The exact reasons for its extinction is still not fully known.
 The IUCN recognized the last year the species was seen as 1875.
-It was last seen in Canada, in 1874 on Grand Manan.
+The last sighting in Canada was in 1874 on Grand Manan.

 Although hunted for food, this duck was considered to taste bad, rotted quickly, and fetched a low price.
 Consequently, it was not sought much by hunters.
 However, the eggs may have been overharvested, and it may have been subject to depredations by the feather trade in its breeding area, as well.
 Another possible factor in the bird's extinction was the decline in mussels and other shellfish on which they are believed to have fed in their winter quarters, due to growth of population and industry on the Eastern Seaboard.
 Although all sea ducks readily feed on shallow-water molluscs, no Western Atlantic bird species seems to have been as dependent on such food as the Labrador duck.